 The Dance Department offers opportunities for choreography and performance projects to be fully produced in a concert.
-Independent Choreography projects and works created through Choreography courses may be presented for adjudication for program consideration in the following two Space Place venues: the Graduate/Undergraduate Concert and the Graduate Concert.
+Independent Choreography projects and works created through Choreography courses may be presented for adjudication for program consideration in the in the Graduate/Undergraduate Concert and the Faculty/Graduate Concert.
+Qualifying Projects are automatically chosen for presentation in the above concerts.

 On occasion, choreography by graduate students may be selected to become part of the repertory of UI Dance Company, the Dance Department's touring repertory dance ensemble or to be performed at Dance Gala, the Dance Department's annual premier event.
-The Grad Event, organized and produced by the graduate student cohort, is typically held near the end of the fall semester.